pinobatch/pently/docs/pentlyas.md

 the pattern to end.
 The pattern will loop until it is stopped or another pattern is played on the same track.

+Playing a pattern made of only rests and waits produces a warning on a pitched track or an error on a drum track.
+In previous versions, it was an error on all tracks.
+Since then, a use case for a pattern made of waits has arisen: improvisation by playing notes into the same track as a silent pattern, so that the built-in silent pattern (a looping whole rest) doesn't kill the note.

 To **stop the pattern** playing on a track, switch it to a built-in silent pattern using `stop pulse1`, `stop pulse2`, `stop triangle`, `stop drum`, or `stop attack`.
 You can stop more than one track: